Operation West End

+Operation West End was a sting operation conducted in 2001 by Indian news magazine Tehelka to expose corruption in defence deals conducted by the Bharatiya Janata Party (BJP)-led NDA government of Atal Bihari Vajpayee.
+Over a seven-and-half-month investigation, special correspondents of the magazine filmed several corrupt defence officials and politicians of NDA government, including the BJP President Bangaru Laxman, accepting bribes and discussing kickbacks.
+During Operation West End, individuals filmed in the sting operation made allegations and claims of who the most powerful arms dealers or agents in India were.
+Vipin Khanna, Sudhir Choudhrie and Suresh Nanda faced allegations and claims of being the three most powerful arms dealers in India.

-The operation
+Sting operation

-The magazine created a fictitious London based arms manufacturing company known as West End International.
-The strategy adopted by the investigative journalists was to get in touch with a person in the lowest end of the defence chain and then move upwards.
-Therefore, the operation started with the Senior Section Officer P. Sashi who was posted in the Ministry of Defence.
-His desire to make money from arms dealers provided the starting point for journalists from Tehelka.
-After getting some monetary incentive, P. Sashi took the team to Brigadier Anil Sehgal’s house in New Delhi.
-Sehgal was then the Deputy Director in Directorate General of Ordnance and Supply (DGOS), an important army procurement post.
-Both these officials helped the team with two vital things; information about a defence product required by the Indian army and how to move ahead in order to sell their products.
+The magazine created a fictitious London-based arms manufacturing company called 'West End International'.
+Investigative journalists from the magazine would get in touch with junior officers of the Indian defence establishment and move upwards.

+The operation started with Senior Section Officer P. Sashi Menon who was posted in the Ministry of Defence.
+After getting some monetary incentive, P. Sashi Menon took the team to Brigadier Anil Sehgal’s house in New Delhi.
+Sehgal was then the Deputy Director in Directorate General of Ordnance and Supply (DGOS) in the Indian Army, an important army procurement post.
+Sashi Menon and Sehgal provided the Tehelka team with information about the defence products being but the army and instructions on how to proceed in order to sell their products.

 Brigadier Sehgal demanded to be entertained in a five-star hotel to which the team agreed.
-The former brought in Lt.
-Colonel Sharma, who was an army officer posted in Air Force procurement section.
+He also brought in Lt.
+Colonel Sharma, who was an army officer posted in procurement section of the Indian Air Force. procurement section.
 After the meeting, Brigadier Sehgal demanded Rs.
 200,000 to give documents related to the procurement of hand-held thermal cameras and other equipment that the company might be interested in supplying to the Indian Army.
 After accepting the money he also advised on how to proceed in the matter of bidding for the hand-held thermal cameras.
 During the conversation, Brigadier Sehgal said that the company would have to pay to everyone and some percentage would also reach the then Defence Minister George Fernandes.
-P. Sashi also provided confidential documents related to the procurement of ammunition, tubes, clothing and helicopters.
+P. Sashi Menon also provided confidential documents related to the procurement of ammunition, tubes, clothing and helicopters.